Assessing AT&T's Debt And Dividend Safety By End Of Q1 2020 (NYSE:T)

 For 2021 FCF is expected to remain materially below its 2019 levels given ongoing investments into HBO Max and lasting COVID-19 headwinds.
 For 2022 assuming there will be an effective vaccine FCF is expected to pick up strongly and grow at the assumed 2% annual clip thereafter.
 During all these years the dividend is expected to grow at 2% per year.

-In total the model predicts total FCF generation over that 5.75 years period of $159B of which $90.5B will be channeled towards dividend payments.
+In total, the model predicts total FCF generation over that 5.75 years period of $159B of which $90.5B will be channeled towards dividend payments.
 This leaves up $68.5B for debt repayments vs. maturing debt amounting to $59B over that same period.
 Excess cash of around $9.5B will be retained and can be considered as a further risk cushion to stay on the conservative side.

 Additionally, the net impact of reduced debt levels will roughly result in interest savings of up to $1.8B by end of 2024.
 These savings are not modeled into the 2% FCF growth and thus represent further cash ready to be used to repay debt or stored as a safety cushion.